navicore/naviblob/README.md

 the avro schema from a case class type parameter.

-Create a config, a connector, and a source via the example below - note the `EhRecord` case class can be substituted for any class that represents your avro schema.
+Create a config, a connector, and a source via the example below - note the `EhRecord` type parameter can be replaced with a case class that represents your avro schema.

 ```scala